patleeman/FastNotes/readme.md

   5. Ease of migration.
 All notes are in a human-readable format in plain-text.

 ####Commands:
-* create - Create a new note with an unlimited number of tags in a single command.
+* **create** - Create a new note with an unlimited number of tags in a single command.

+    Create a basic untitled note and open it up in your favorite text editor.

     ```bash
-    #Create a basic untitled note and open it up in your favorite text editor.
     note create
-    #Hint: If you want to add tags to a file, in your text editor, add tags by adding a @ in front of it on the tag line.
     ```

+    Hint: If you want to add tags to a file, in your text editor, add tags by adding a @ in front of it on the tag line.
     ![](/media/create_note.gif?raw=true)

-    ```bash
-    #Create a note named Cool_test_note with the tags python, bash and work...*
+    Create a note named Cool_test_note with the tags python, bash and work...

         note create Cool_test_note python bash work

-    #Hint: Use underscores to denote spaces in the note title*
+    Hint: Use underscores to denote spaces in the note title**
-    ```

     ![](/media/create_note_title_tags.gif?raw=true)

-* find - Find notes based on tags and quickly open them.
+* **find** - Find notes based on tags and quickly open them.

-    ```bash
-    #Example:
-    #Find all notes tagged with python:
+    Find all notes tagged with python:

         note find tag python

+    ![](/media/find_tags.gif?raw=true)

-    #Find notes tagged with and/or
+    Find notes tagged with multiple tags with and/or operators

         note find tag python or bash and work
-    ```

-    ![](/media/find_tags.gif?raw=true)

-* peek - Peek is the same as find except it uses cat to display the contents of the file.
+* **peek** - Peek is the same as find except it uses cat to display the contents of the file.

-    ```bash
-    # Peek at files with tag python
+    Peek at files with tag python

         note peek tag python

-    # Peek at files with multiple tags utilizing and/or'
+    Peek at files with multiple tags utilizing and/or'

         note peek tag python or bash and work

-* last - Open the last modified note in your notes directory.
+* **last** - Open the last modified note in your notes directory.

-    ```bash
         note last
-    ```

-* push - If you've set up your note directory as a git repository, this command will add all changed files in directory, commit it with a basic comment and push to a remote repository.
+* **push** - If you've set up your note directory as a git repository, this command will add all changed files in directory, commit it with a basic comment and push to a remote repository.

-    ```
-    #Push all changes to your note directory to your origin repository
+    Push all changes to your note directory to your origin repository

         note push
-    ```

 ####Installing
 Make sure you have git and python3 installed.
 If you're not sure run the commands: